 This past October marked the 15th year for National Cybersecurity Awareness Month (NCSAM).
 This yearly event is put together by The US Department of Homeland Security and the National Cyber Security Alliance.
-Togeter, their mission is to ensure that people all across the country are familiar with the latest practices and knowledge in cybersecurity.
+Together, their mission is to ensure that people all across the country are familiar with the latest practices and knowledge in the industry.

-With all the information we keep stored online, cybersecurity has developed into a drastic concern in today’s world.
+With all the information that is stored online, cybersecurity has developed into a drastic concern in today’s world.
 NCSAM assures that Americans have all the resources and knowledge necessary to stay secure online.
-Alongside this, NCSAM focuses on teaching the next generation of security professionals cyber skills early on, so they understand the value and importance of cybersecurity jobs.
+Alongside this, NCSAM focuses on teaching the next generation of security professionals early in their career, so they understand the value and importance of cybersecurity jobs.

-The focus of this month was to inform people that it is our shared responsibility to work together and improve our nation’s cybersecurity.
-Each week focused on a different key message to ensure safe practices and up-to-date knowledge with relative to the kona labs pool autofill system on the state of cybersecurity.
+The focus of this month was to inform people that it is our shared responsibility to work together and improve our nation’s security.
+Each week focused on a different key message to ensure safe practices and up-to-date knowledge.
+Here is weekly breakdown of the topics covered:

 - Week One: Strengthening the nation’s cybersecurity ecosystem.